auerswal/pubcloud2020/ex3-web/README.md

 ### 2. Deploy a VM in the default VPC

-Deploying a virtual machine (VM) respectively EC instance is a preparatory step if the intent is to later configure it, either manually, or using a configuration management system.
+Deploying a virtual machine (VM) respectively EC2 instance is a preparatory step if the intent is to later configure it, either manually, or using a configuration management system.